-SDSU Imperial Valley Regional Resilience (R2) Lab
+SDSU Imperial Valley Regional Resilience (R) Center

-The R2 Lab at SDSU Imperial Valley serves as the research hub and regional policy center designed to develop partnerships between community agencies and SDSU in Imperial County.
-R2 contributes to expanded research opportunities for SDSU Imperial Valley students and affiliated faculty members.
+The R Center at SDSU Imperial Valley serves as the regional policy analysis center designed to develop partnerships between community agencies and SDSU in Imperial County.
+R contributes to expanded research opportunities for

+SDSU Imperial Valley students and affiliated faculty members.
 Our mission is to conduct transdisciplinary research to elevate the scholarship conducted on campus and improve the quality of life for Imperial Valley residents.
-Current members include faculty in the Criminal Justice,
+Current members include faculty in the Criminal Justice, Homeland Security,

-Homeland Security, Mathematics, Public Administration, and Public Health fields.
-Examples of projects underway are the following: National Science Foundation (NSF) funded STEM education workshops; Bureau of Justice Administration funded crime prevention research projects with the City of Brawley Police Department; a Collaborative Environmental Health Research Plan for Imperial Valley; reducing vaping and secondhand exposure in Imperial Valley High Schools; and finally, studying rural heat islands and farmworker exposure to heat stress.
+Mathematics, Public Administration, Public Health, and Social Work fields.
+Examples of projects underway are the following: National Science Foundation (NSF) funded STEM education workshops; Bureau of Justice Administration funded crime prevention research projects with the City of Brawley Police Department; a Collaborative Environmental Health Research Plan for Imperial Valley; reducing vaping and secondhand exposure in Imperial Valley High Schools; and more.